Devang47/simple-portfolio/README.md

-# Simple but minimal Portfolio
+# Simple but minimal Portfolio Website

 This is a simple portfolio design made using React and GSAP.
 Everyone can use this website and modify them in whichever way they want (no attributions necessary).